-When the national regulatory authority sets or approves the transmission tariffs for the storage facilities, the following shall be taken into consideration:

-- (1) the net benefits that the storage facilities may provide to the transmission system; - (2) the need to promote efficient investment in the transmission system; - (3) the need to minimise detrimental effects on cross-border trade.
+- 1. When the national regulatory authority sets or approves the transmission tariffs for the storage facilities, the following shall be taken into consideration: - (a) the net benefits that the storage facilities may provide to the transmission system; - (b) the need to promote efficient investment in the transmission system; - (c) the need to minimise detrimental effects on cross-border trade. - 2.
+When the national regulatory authority sets or approves the transmission tariffs, alternative capacity-based charges for specific capacity products or alternative commodity-based charges, calculated other than as set out in Article 4(2), may be introduced in order to promote efficient use of the transmission system.

-CHAPTER III

-CONSULTATION REQUIREMENTS
+CHAPTER III CONSULTATION REQUIREMENTS